WebDevBernard/ICBC_E-Stamp_Tool/README.md

 1. Full rewrite; Made leaner and faster.
 2. icbc_e-stamp_and_copy_tool is a modified version that will also copy a blank policy document to a storage drive and sort the file by producer.
 3. The config.xlsx file contains the path name and producers name.
+4. Bulk copy ICBC pdfs can be used to organize many pdfs at once without stamping.

 ## License